-- Tuition and costs, withdrawal and refund policy, academic progress, facilities, faculty, and school approvals. - Completion and retention rate calculations. - Institutional Security Policies.
+- Financial assistance information. - Tuition and costs, withdrawal and refund policy, academic progress, facilities, faculty, and school approvals. - Completion and retention rate calculations. - Institutional Security Policies.

 If a student has any questions, he or she should see one of the following personnel: Campus President, Director of Admissions, Financial Aid Director or Academic Dean.